kornavol/Trn-project.-Task-Manager/README.md

 - Why "start" log always  = 0;
 - Why my UseState is executing in the end even if "gate is closet".
 - If I re-render DOM with active UseEff (in process).
-This action is cloning the useEffect
+This action iwill clone the useEffect

+- Why return from useEffect fires (willUnmount)?

 ## Bug